Apress/ray-tracing-gems/errata.md

 Chapter 3, page 41: "_Shader identifiers_ are 32-bit chunks" to "_Shader identifiers_ are 32-byte chunks" - change "bit" to "byte". (_v1.6_)

+Chapter 3, page 43: "Unqiue" to "Unique" in two places, lines 11 and 19, in the code listing. (_v1.8_)

 Chapter 11, page 144: Line 15 did not access the "stack" array; latter half should read "material\[stack\[prev_same].material\_idx]) {". (_v1.5_)

 Chapter 16, page 226: "float SampleLinear( float a, float b ) {" should have a "float u" parameter for the random variable, i.e., "float SampleLinear( float u, float a, float b ) {" (upcoming: _v1.7_)